ynput/OpenPype/website/docs/admin_distribute.md

 #### Automatic Updates

-Every time and Artist launches OpenPype on their workstation, it will look to a pre-defined [openPype update location](#self) for any versions that are newer than the latest, locally installed version.
+Every time an Artist launches OpenPype on their workstation, it will look to a pre-defined [openPype update location](#self) for any versions that are newer than the latest, locally installed version.
 If such version is found, it will be downloaded,
 automatically extracted to the correct place and launched.
 This will become the default